leangjia/blender_docs/manual/modeling/modifiers/physics/explode.rst

 That particle system will control how the mesh is exploded.

 Both the number of emitted particles and number of faces determine how granular the *Explode* modifier is.
-More faces and more particles will mean more individual pieces.
+More of each faces and particles will mean more individual pieces.

 ..
 Broken link to the demo video...
    Here is